- Reference Number: HEY-617/2021

 Why have these procedures been arranged for you?

 You will have seen your doctor about some symptoms that have been troubling you.
-Your doctor has arranged for you to be seen by a specialist (or his/her representative) in a clinic.
+Your doctor has arranged for you to be seen by a specialist (or representative) in a clinic.

-Your doctor and/or your specialist feel that these examinations are the best way to investigate your symptoms.
+Your doctor or your specialist feel that these examinations are the best way to investigate your symptoms.
 In this way the whole of the lining of your gullet (oesophagus), stomach, the first part of your small intestine and the large bowel is seen at one visit.

 The benefits of these examinations include the ability to take biopsies to analyse small parts of tissue which may be abnormal.
 The tissue is removed painlessly with a tiny pair of forceps and taken for analysis in the laboratory.
 A colonoscopy also enables the removal of polyps without the need (in the vast majority of cases) for an operation.
-Again this can usually be done at only one visit.
+This can usually be done at only one visit.

 What is a combined Upper GI endoscopy and colonoscopy?

 These combined procedures may help to find the cause of your symptoms.
 An upper GI Endoscopy is a test that allows the endoscopist to look directly at the lining of the gullet (oesophagus), stomach, and first part of the small intestine (duodenum).
 Other names used for an upper GI endoscopy you may hear are OGD and Gastroscopy.
 The colonoscopy is an examination of the large bowel (colon).
-The upper GI Endoscopy will commonly be the first procedure undertaken but there is no set rule and the order may depend on the order the endoscopist deems best for you.
+The upper GI Endoscopy will commonly be the first procedure undertaken but there is no set rule and the order may depend on the order the endoscopist considers is best for you.

 Upper GI Endoscopy

 A slim flexible tube with a light on the end is gently passed from your mouth into your stomach.
-Pictures from the tube are shown on a TV monitor and a clear view of your gullet, stomach and duodenum can be seen.
+Pictures from the tube are shown on a television monitor and a clear view of your gullet, stomach and duodenum can be seen.

 This is an examination of the large bowel using a long, flexible tube called a Colonoscope.
 The tube allows the colon to be viewed directly and for pictures of the lining and samples of the tissues to be taken.